Overview

 What to See & Do

-- The Drum Towers – The twin eastern towers dominate the skyline and hint at the castle’s original defensive strength.
-Their thick walls and narrow slit windows are perfect for imagining medieval archers on watch.
+- The Drum Towers – Twin eastern towers dominate the skyline and hint at the castle’s original defensive strength.

-- The Gatehouse and Cannons – Look for the two bronze cannons salvaged from the Girona; they flank the entrance and add a tangible link to the 1588 Armada wreck.
+- The Gatehouse and Cannons – The two bronze cannons from the Girona flank the entrance, linking the site to the wider European conflicts of the 16th century.

-- The Great Hall Foundations – Though the roof has long since collapsed, the stone footings outline the once‑impressive great hall where the Earl would have entertained guests.
+- Great Hall Foundations – The stone footings outline the once‑impressive great hall where the Earl entertained guests.

-- Spectacular Coastal Vistas – From the castle’s edge you can see the rolling sea, the nearby Magheracross Lookout, and on clear days the distant Giant’s Causeway.
+- Coastal Vistas – From the edge you can see the Atlantic, the nearby Magheracross Lookout, and on clear days the Giant’s Causeway.

-- Nearby Attractions – A short drive brings you to the Giant’s Causeway UNESCO site, the historic town of Portrush, the Old Bushmills Distillery, and the iconic Carrick‑a‑Rede rope bridge.
+- Nearby Attractions – A short drive brings you to the Giant’s Causeway UNESCO site, the historic town of Portrush, the Old Bushmills Distillery, Carrick‑a‑Rede rope bridge, and the scenic Antrim Coast and Glens.

 Practical Information